godevnet/virt/README.md

 ### Wished corrections

-* A way to disable interaction with users (interactive=on/off)
+* A way to disable interaction with users (interactive=on/off), set a variable and condition
 * Problem procedure to exit the program with informations display.
 * Test : check erroneous arguments
 * After template creation, verify the good starting of the image (function alive).
 Without this feature, if the template building fail for any reason, it try to continue but it do not find anything to clone.
-Alive with :
+* Alive reporting with kind of :
     1. wait 30
     * grep $uuid in virsh net-dhcp-leases
     * get $ipadd of the guest template